 Our robots are absolutely safe for families with pets and young children.
 More than 1 million robot mowers have been sold in Europe over the past 10 years with a remarkable safety record.
 The robot has sensors that make it stop and turn around when bumping into any thing or person.
 The blades stop turning in less than one second if the robot is lifted from the ground.
 Also, a 3-inch barrier prevents fingers/toes from reaching the blades while operating.
 All that said, these are not toys so out of an abundance of caution please don't allow children to play with the mowers.

 Your Robin robot is fully insured against theft.
 Furthermore, we install a GPS tracking device on each unit so they can be easily found at any time.
-We are immediately notified if the robot leaves your property so we can notify the police.
+We are immediately notified if the robot leaves your property.
 They are also not valuable to anyone other than our customers because they are automatically disabled if removed from their designated lawn.
 We apply a sticker to each unit warning thieves and have not lost a unit with the GPS installed.